In general, it is better to prioritize a few powerful (fully upgraded) mods rather than several weaker mods; Quality is better than Quantity!

 - Physical damage mods (Impact / Puncture / Slash) - mod your strongest physical damage only.

-Status chance mods are not important in early game as most enemies are easy to kill, but when you are up against harder enemies with lots of shield and armor Status becomes more important as the Status effect procs can do massive amounts of damage-over-time (DoT)!
-For some weapons you get more DPS by modding for status effects than e.g. modding for Crit.
+Status chance mods are not important in early game as most enemies are easy to kill, but when you are up against harder enemies with lots of shield and armor Status becomes more important as the Status effect procs can do massive amounts of damage-over-time (DoT) or reduce the shield/armor/health of the enemy making them easier/faster to kill.

 Hint: Once you unlock the Simulacrum by earning syndicate rep with Cephalon Simaris, you can test different weapons and mod configurations against various enemies and see what works best for you.